simolus3/drift/docs/content/en/docs/faq.md

 If you have experience with any of these (or other) libraries and want to share how they compare to moor, please feel invited to contribute to this page.

-## sqflite
+## sqflite, sqlite3

 Sqflite is a Flutter package that provides bindings to the sqlite api for both iOS and Android.
 It's well maintained and has stable api.
-In fact, moor is built on top of sqflite to send queries to the database.
+In fact, the `moor_flutter` variant is built on top of sqflite.
 But even though sqflite has an api to construct some simple queries in Dart, moor goes a bit further by

 * Generating typesafe mapping code for your queries